Announcement: Reminder - Digital Publishing Suite (DPS) Will End of Life on August 31st, 2019. More details are available here.

 Signing in to the Folio Builder panel is optional.
-Signing in to the panel lets you upload folios to the acrobat.com site.
+Signing in to the panel lets you upload folios to the Folio Producer Service for testing.
 You can then download folios to the Adobe Content Viewer on a mobile device and share folios with other users.
 If you don’t sign in to the panel, you can still create and preview local folios, and you can build a Single Edition app.
 Use a verified Adobe ID to sign in to the Folio Builder panel.

 If you have an Enterprise or Professional subscription to DPS, use the Account Administration tool to create an Adobe ID with an Application role.
 Use the appropriate Adobe ID to sign in to the Folio Builder panel.
 See Account Administration tool.